-- generally accepted storage periods in the sector in which the data controller operates; - the length of time the legal relationship with the data subject that is the basis of the processing will continue for; - the length of time that the legitimate interest of the data controller in accordance with lawfulness and fairness principles will continue for; - the length of time during which the risks, costs and responsibilities arising from the storage of the relevant data category will legally continue for; - whether the intended maximum storage period is suitable to keep the relevant data category accurate and up-to-date; - the length of time during which the data controller is obliged to store the data pursuant to its legal obligations; and - the period of limitation determined by the data controller for the assertion of a right relating to personal data in the relevant data category.
+- generally accepted storage periods in the sector in which the data controller operates; - the length of time the legal relationship with the data subject that is the basis of the processing will continue for; - the length of time that the legitimate interest of the data controller following lawfulness and fairness principles will continue for; - the length of time during which the risks, costs and responsibilities arising from the storage of the relevant data category will legally continue for; - whether the intended maximum storage period is suitable to keep the relevant data category accurate and up-to-date; - the length of time during which the data controller is obliged to store the data under its legal obligations; and - the period of limitation determined by the data controller for the assertion of a right relating to personal data in the relevant data category.

-Those data controllers who are obliged to register with the Data Controllers Registry, known as VERBIS (the Data Controllers Registry), are also obliged to prepare a data inventory, and data preservation and destruction policies that set forth, among other things, the periods during which personal data will be preserved.
+Those data controllers who are obliged to register with the Data Controllers' Registry (VERBiS), are also obliged to prepare a data inventory, and data preservation and destruction policies that set forth, among other things, the periods during which personal data will be preserved.

 Data controllers who are required to prepare data preservation and destruction policies must erase, destroy or anonymise, as applicable, the relevant data in regular intervals upon the triggering of such obligation.
 These periods cannot exceed six months.
-On the other hand, for data controllers who are not required to prepare data preservation and destruction policies, this time period cannot exceed three months.
+On the other hand, for data controllers who are not required to prepare data preservation and destruction policies, this period cannot exceed three months.